aretecode/emoji-commits/README.md

 ### 🗝️
 - `/` means synonymous
-- `,` means next definition split, for example: `💡📓 - ideas, stories / story` ideas is for 💡, stories / story is for 📓
+- `,` means next definition split, e.g. `💡📓 - ideas, stories / story` ideas is for 💡, stories / story is for 📓

 #### 🔜 yet-to-categorize